ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 **Figure 15.** Example _Default Policy_.

 <a id="main-tracing-policies"></a>
-## Tracing Policies
+#### Tracing Policies

-The _Tracing Policies_ file is similar to the _Isolation Policies_ files, but follows different naming conventions to the fields.
+The _Tracing Policies_ file is similar to the _Isolation Policies_ file, but follows different naming conventions of the fields.

 Within a _Tracing Policies_ file, the user get set the following fields:
  * _description_